 - Eye Blinks: Rapid eye blinking is a sign of increased stress and tension.
 If you notice an increase in the rate of eye blinks, more than likely you will see other signs of increased tension such as a clenched fist or jaw.

 Learning to recognize pre-attack indicators increases your chances of avoiding violence.
-If you have any questions, please leave a comment below or ask a question in our discussion forums.
+If you have any questions, please leave a comment below.